microsoft/pxt/docs/blog/appleII.md

 we felt it was important to make the micro:bit work with Apple computers from the time of the [BBC Micro](https://en.wikipedia.org/wiki/BBC_Micro), the early 1980's intellectual forebear of the micro:bit.
-The Apple II series was the natural choice, as one of our team members still has one, which he brought into the office this past week.
+The [Apple II](https://en.wikipedia.org/wiki/Apple_II) series was the natural choice, being from the same era as the BBC Micro.
+(Also, one of our team members  has one, which he brought into the office this past week.)

-The Apple II already comes with a great beginners programming language built in: BASIC!
+The Apple II already comes with a great beginning programming language built in: BASIC!
 As a result, we didn't need to port the Microsoft MakeCode Blocks or JavaScript experience to the Apple II (thank goodness).
 Here's a picture of a simple BASIC program to display